Tubeless Conversion Index Page

 Tubeless rims are usually cast wheels with a lip or ridge (below) to help locate and seal the tyre bead securely on the rim.
 This lip is also considered a safety feature which stops the tyre coming off the rim should the tyre deflate on the move.
 In my experience, it works.
 You will feel the softened tubeless tyre long before it comes off the rim and can keep riding slowly without it coming off the rim.

-I’ve discovered lately that spoked rims with the safety lip suited to TL tyres are designated MT as opposed to WM.
-Even for bikes running inner tubes.
+I’ve discovered that spoked rims with the safety lip suited to TL tyres are designated MT as opposed to WM or nothing.
+Even for bikes running inner tubes may have an MT rim.
 The two rims left are from the back of an Africa Twin and an Excel 21 (see below).

 This lip also makes removing and mounting the tyre difficult by the roadside if you need to repair a tube.
 It varies from bike to bike and tyre to tyre, but usually, with tubeless you only need to remove a tyre to replace it when it is worn out, not to fix endless punctures.
 And unlike punctures, fitting a new tyre is usually done at a time of your choosing and in a tyre shop which has the know-how and tools, including a powerful compressor and lube to force the new tyre over the lips and into the rim’s groove with a nice ‘pop’.